Joaopmoliveira/CuranSDK/Curan/applications/README.md

 6. registration - An executable that takes two volumes, one which contains the CAT-MRI of the cranium and the reconstructed volume and outputs the rigid transformation between them.

-7. robot_ultrasound_visualization - An executable that showcases
+7. robot_ultrasound_visualization - An executable that showcases the rendering in real time and shows the ultrasound image in space